13. Power or Sail: (especially cruising)

 14. Boat size:

-Between 28' and 36' is the most preferred and most common size for the most experienced cruising live a-board couples.
-Of course some live
+Something very near 36' is the most common size for the most experienced cruising live a-board couples.
+Of course some live on smaller boats

 A single person or two "backpacker" types could voyage on a boat as small as 24'.
 In fact, we met a very nice young couple (both between